-1.6 The Interim Representations Report following publication of the Preferred Options Paper (POP).

-1.7 Derry City and Strabane District Council published the Preferred Options Paper (POP) on 31st May 2017 and held a 12 week consultation period over summer 2017.
+- 1.6 The Interim Representations Report, following publication of the Preferred Options Paper (POP), and the Final Representations Report. - 1.7 Derry City and Strabane District Council published the Preferred Options Paper (POP) on 31st May 2017 and held a 12 week consultation period over summer 2017.
 This time scale is in line with Regulation 11(3) of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015, which states that the consultation period 'must be a period of not less than 8 weeks or more than 12 weeks'.
 127 representations were received during the consultation period.
 The POP was the first formal consultation stage and an important step in the preparation of the Council's LDP for Derry City and Strabane District (see Figure 1).
 The POP provided the basis for consulting with the public and stakeholders on a series of options for dealing with key issues in the Plan area.
-It set out the Council's initial proposals and policy direction, aiming to stimulate public comment and help interested parties to become involved in a more meaningful way at this earliest stage of Plan preparation.
-The POP did not cover every aspect, issue and policy that will be included in the LDP but instead, it sought to identify and address the main Planning issues that will make up the LDP.

-1.8 This Representations Report will help to facilitate compliance with Regulation 11(4) of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015 which requires a council to take account of any representations made on the POP before it prepares the LDP Plan Strategy.
-This Interim POP Representation Report has been prepared to provide Elected Members, the community and all those who provided representations with a summary of the key issues raised in response to the Council's LDP Preferred Options Paper.
-Effective community and stakeholder engagement also strengthens the evidence base and enhances the 'soundness' of the LDP.

-1.9 In line with our published Statement of Community Involvement, a final public Representations Report will be presented and published in due course (at the time of the Plan Strategy and then at the Local Policies Plan) to advise how the Council has taken the representations into account in the preparation of the Derry City and Strabane District LDP.

-Depending upon the issues which need to be considered, the Council will undertake further clarification meetings and engagement with relevant consultation bodies to inform the preparation of its Plan Strategy.

-1.10 A number of key documents were produced and published in tandem with the Preferred Options Paper, in particular a Sustainability Appraisal (SA), which incorporates the legislatively required Strategic Environmental Assessment (SEA).
-A Habitats Regulations Assessment and initial baseline and assessment reports on Equality Impact Assessment (EQIA) and Rural Proofing were also published.
+It set out the Council's initial proposals and policy direction, aiming to stimulate public comment and help interested parties to become involved in a more meaningful way at the earliest stage of Plan preparation.
+The POP did not cover every aspect, issue and policy that is included in the LDP draft Plan Strategy (dPS) but instead sought to identify and address the main Planning issues that make up the LDP dPS. - 1.8 This final Representations Report has been prepared in compliance with Regulation 11(4) of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015 which requires a council to take account of any representations made on the POP before it prepares the LDP Plan Strategy.
+It follows and builds upon the previously published Interim POP Representation Report which was prepared to provide Elected Members, the community and all those who provided representations with a summary of the key issues raised in response to the Council's LDP Preferred Options Paper at an early stage.
+This early engagement also strengthened the evidence base and helped to enhance the 'soundness' of the LDP dPS. - 1.9 In line with our published Statement of Community Involvement, this Final Representations Report is now published with the draft Plan Strategy to advise how the Council has taken the representations into account in the preparation of the Derry City and Strabane District LDP.
+The Council has also undertaken further clarification meetings and engagement with relevant consultation bodies to inform the preparation of the draft Plan Strategy. - 1.10 A number of key documents were produced and published in tandem with the Preferred Options Paper, in particular an interim Sustainability Appraisal (SA), which incorporated the legislatively required Strategic Environmental Assessment (SEA).
+An interim Habitats Regulations Assessment and initial baseline / assessment reports on Equality Impact Assessment (EQIA) and Rural Needs Impact Assessment (RNIA) were also published.
+These, too, have been progressed to their full and final versions in respect of the Plan Strategy element of the LDP.

-2.0 Purpose of the Report
+2.0 Purpose of the Interim POP Representation Report

-- 2.1 The purpose of the Interim POP Representation Report is to summarise the key issues arising from the public consultation exercise and is intended to inform both elected Members and the public at an early stage in the process about the comments on the Council's Preferred Options.
-Key stakeholders will be notified and it will also be sent to neighbouring Council's for information to inform them of any cross boundary issues. - 2.2 In doing so, the report will assist the Council towards meeting its statutory obligation to take account of all representations made and demonstrate soundness.
-It will demonstrate that the points raised have been considered (interim or fully), summarised and accounted for and hence that the consultation has been a helpful and worthwhile exercise.
-Finally, this document will play an important role in supporting the development of subsequent stages of the Plan.
+- 2.1 The purpose of the Final POP Representation Report is to summarise the key issues arising from the public consultation exercise and to inform the preparation of the LDP. - 2.2 In doing so, the report has assisted the Council towards meeting its statutory obligation to take account of all representations made and demonstrate soundness.
+The report demonstrates that the points raised have been fully considered and accounted for.
+Finally, it will play an important role in supporting the development of subsequent stages of the LDP.